sjbrown/1kfa/resolution_cards/character_move_sheet.md

 levels = ['r2', 'r1', '0', 'g1']
 ```

-    ✗: GM Move
+    ✗:
     ----
-    ✓: Place 1 token on this card | gray progress
+    ✓: Place 1 token on this card [gray progress]
     ----
-    ✔: Place 2 tokens on this card | green progress
+    ✔: Place 2 tokens on this card [green progress]
     ----
-    ✔✔: Place 3 tokens on this card | 2x green progress
+    ✔✔: Place 3 tokens on this card [2x green progress]

 **Details**: Spend a moment to survey a dangerous area for traps, ambushes and secrets.
 Flip to supply this card with tokens.
 Spend the tokens 1-for-1 as you go warily onward to ask these questions:
  *  Is there a hidden danger here and if so, what activates it?